MEO Sudoeste

 The Sudoeste Festival ([suˈðwɛʃtɨ]), currently named MEO Sudoeste for sponsorship reasons, is a music festival that takes places annually since 1997, in August, in Odemira, in the southwest of Portugal.
 It is organized by live entertainment company Música no Coração and is currently sponsored by the Portuguese telecommunications company MEO.

 The festival started as a rock festival.
-Over the years, it has featured a considerable variety of headliners, such as Marylin Manson, Blur, Sonic Youth, The Cure, UB40, Massive Attack, Kraftwerk, Oasis, Daft Punk, Björk, Faith No More, Snoop Dogg and Kanye West.
+Over the years, it has featured a considerable variety of headliners, such as Anitta, Marilyn Manson, Blur, Sonic Youth, The Cure, UB40, Massive Attack, Kraftwerk, Oasis, Daft Punk, Björk, Faith No More, Snoop Dogg and Kanye West.
 It had a stage dedicated to reggae music from 2005 to 2013.
 In the early 2010s, it gradually changed its musical focus to mainly hip-hop, mainstream pop and electronic dance music.

 Editions

 1997

 The first edition of the Sudoeste Festival happened on 8, 9 and 10 August 1997.
 Its main sponsor was Sagres beer.

 1998

 The second edition took place on 7, 8 and 9 August 1998.
 The main sponsor was Sagres.